 Base salaries for our NEOs were established initially through arm's-length negotiations at the time each individual was hired.
 Subsequent adjustments to base salaries were based on such individual's performance and promotions, as well as compensation surveys, our own analysis of compensation practices at peer companies, internal pay equity considerations, and contractual terms.
 In making decisions regarding salary adjustments, our Board or Compensation Committee also draw upon the experience that members of our Board have within our industry.
-We do not assign a specific weight to any single factor in making decisions regarding base salary adjustments.
-If appropriate, base salaries are adjusted on an annual basis.
-The actual base salaries paid to each NEO for fiscal year 2022 are set forth below in the 2022 Summary Compensation Table in the column entitled "Salary."
+We do not assign a specific weight to any single factor in making decisions regarding base salaries paid to each NEO for fiscal year 2022 are set forth below in the 2022 Summary Compensation Table in the column entitled "Salary."